icaroharry/AEDS/README.md

 >>###1.2.Methods
  The methods are the functions of the containers.
 They can be found in the container class(var container = function() { ), in main.js.
  >>> #### 1.2.1.refresh():
   This method refreshes the container.
-Example:
+Implementation:
   >>
   >